-He thought of Asuna.
+And he thought of Asuna.

 "Did Kayaba say anything else?" he asked, frowning.

-"No," said the woman who had once been Kayaba's colleague.
+"No," said the woman who had once been Kayaba's accomplice.
 "He didn't.
 By the looks of it, you know everything you need to make your decision already.
 Whether you use the World Seed or discard it, that's not my dilemma.
 I'm sorry I can't be of more help to you, but he told me you had to make the decision on your own."